instafluff/ChatBlocks/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability.
-Immideatly report it!
+If you find a vulnerability immediately report it!
 Create a issue and call it 'VULNERABILITY REPORT'.